 With an eye on the news, both local and international, and a good measure of vigilance, there is no reason why you can’t travel perfectly safely within Israel.

 The West Bank has actually seen an increase in security in recent years and many tourists visit areas like Bethlehem without incident.
-However, the situation can deteriorate rapidly, and there has been recent disruption around the central area of Hebron, so once again, check before you go.
+However, the situation can deteriorate rapidly, and there have been disruptions around the central area of Hebron, so once again, check before you go.

 Although most visits are trouble free, and I felt nothing other than safe during my stay, problems can flare up quickly, so keep a closer than usual eye on the news and take local advice.
 You should also check with your local foreign office for their view, baring in mind that if you travel to areas when a “do not travel” warning is in place, it is possible that your travel insurance may be invalid and consular assistance may be limited.